-I was lucky enough recently to visit Japan on holiday with my daughter and husband.
-Whilst there I managed to connect and interview Hiroko Arai, a Piano Teacher based in Tokyo with her interpreter, Makiko Akimoto.
-My family and I were privileged to attend a private traditional Japanese lunch in order to record this interview. ( You can occasionally see the restaurant staff coming and going throughout the interview!)
+I was lucky enough recently to visit Japan on holiday with my husband and daughter.
+Whilst there, I connected with and interviewed Hiroko Arai, a Piano Teacher based in Tokyo with her interpreter, Makiko Akimoto.
+My family and I were privileged to attend a private traditional Japanese lunch while we recorded this interview.
+You can occasionally see the restaurant staff coming and going throughout the interview!

-Hiroko tells how she struggled learning to read at school but she got great joy from music AND it helped her learn to read- this is what has driven her desire to be a Piano teacher herself, to spread that joy.
+Hiroko tells how she struggled learning to read at school.
+However she got great joy from music and it helped her learn to read.
+This is what has driven her desire to be a Piano teacher herself, to spread that joy.

-Japan though appears to have a dwindling population, with many one child families, so finding students seems to be getting harder.
-Hiroko’s plan to expand he student base is to start teaching online via Skype or a similar platform, and Wendy describes how she sets up her studio to teach students online.
+Japan though appears to have a dwindling population.
+With many one child families, finding students seems to be getting harder.
+Hiroko’s plan to expand her student base is to start teaching online via Skype or a similar platform.
+Wendy describes how she sets up her studio to teach students online.

 Thanks to Yahoo Oguma for helping to connect me to Hiroko.